fastats/learning/architecture/2018_03_maintainability_by_removing_if/by_language/python/readme.md

 <img src="images/payoff.PNG">

+This is a reasonably clear and concise approach.

 ## The obligatory one-liner

 As an occasional code golf enthusiast (albeit one with a pretty poor handicap), it would seem remiss not to include the following bogey:

 <img src="images/one_liner.PNG">

+This is a pretty awful approach and very difficult to reason about.

 ## Directed graph